Tameka Yallop

+Early life

+Yallop was born in Orange, New South Wales and moved with her family to the Gold Coast at five years of age.
+She started playing junior football at Five years of age for Mudgeeraba Soccer Club in the local Gold Coast league and attended All Saints Anglican School throughout her upbringing.

 Club career

 Brisbane Roar, 2008–2018

 Yallop joined the Brisbane Roar (then the Queensland Roar) in 2008, as they were one of the founding members of the W-League.
 They won the W-League Championship and Premiership in 2008–09.
 In the 2010–11 season, Brisbane returned to the Grand Final, where Yallop scored a goal in the 9th minute, helping the team to a 2–1 victory.

 She briefly played with the Ottawa Fury in 2010.

 Yallop won the Westfield W-League Players Player of the Year Award for the 2012–13 season.
 She was the recipient of the Julie Dolan Medal for W-League Player of the year in 2014.

-As of February 2018, Yallop ranks 5th in all-time W-League history with 108 appearances and ranks 3rd in goals with 49.
+As of December 2024, Yallop ranks second in all-time A-League women history with 163 appearances and ranks third for goals with 66.

 Boston Breakers, 2012

 Yallop signed with the Boston Breakers in the Women's Premier Soccer League Elite (WPSL Elite), the top division of women's soccer in the United States at the time, for the 2012 season.